Trump’s name spotted in Johnson’s Biden congratulations

 The British government blamed a technical glitch.

-“As you’d expect, two statements were prepared in advance for the outcome of this closely contested election,” the government said in a statement.
+“As you’d expect, two statements were prepared in advance for the outcome of this closely contested election,” the government said.
 “A technical error meant that parts of the alternative message were embedded in the background of the graphic.”

 Johnson had a warm relationship with Trump, a supporter of Brexit, despite the two leaders’ differences on major issues such as climate change and the Iran nuclear deal.